manifold-systems/manifold/manifold-core-parent/manifold/README.md

 supplies the main body and the Extension type manifold contributes custom methods and other features provided by [extension classes](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext##extension-classes-via-extension).
 As a consequence any number of type manifolds can operate in concert to form an efficient and powerful type building pipeline, therefore, unlike conventional code generators, type manifolds:
-* can easily **cooperate**
+* naturally **cooperate**
 * are inherently **extensible**

-The core framework can also be used from IDEs and other tooling to provide consistent, unified access to the types and features produced from all type manifolds.
-For instance, the [Manifold plugin for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/10057-manifold) provides comprehensive support for the Manifold framework.
-All types and features produced from type manifolds and other Manifold SPIs are fully supported.
-You can edit resources such as JSON and GraphQL files and immediately use the changes in Java without a compilation step.
+Perhaps most importantly, the core framework is also used from IDEs and other tooling to provide consistent, _unified_ access to types and features from type manifolds.
+For instance, the [Manifold plugin for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/10057-manifold) provides comprehensive support for type manifolds and other Manifold APIs.
+Resources such as SQL, JSON, and GraphQL come to life in the IDE.
+Changes to both resource files and inline resource fragments are type-safely realized automatically in code editors without compiling.
 Features like code completion, resource/code navigation, deterministic usage searching, refactoring/renaming, incremental compilation, hotswap debugging, etc. work seamlessly with *all* type manifolds past, present, and future.
-This represents a tremendous leap in productivity compared with the conventional code generation world where the burden is on the code generator author or third party to invest in one-off IDE tooling projects, which typically results in poor or no IDE representation.
-Thus another big advantage type manifolds possess over conventional code generators is:
+This represents a tremendous leap in productivity compared with conventional code generation where the burden is on the code generator author or third party to invest in one-off IDE tooling projects, which typically results in poor or no IDE representation.
+Thus, another critical advantage type manifolds possess over conventional code generators is:
 * a **unified framework**...
 * ...which enables **comprehensive IDE support** and more

 To summarize, the Manifold framework provides a clear advantage over conventional code generation techniques.
 Type manifolds do not entail build steps, are always in sync, operate incrementally, and are simple to add to any project.
 They also cooperate naturally to form a powerful type building pipeline, which via the core framework is uniformly accessible to IDEs such as IntelliJ IDEA and Android Studio.
-Putting it all together, the synergy resulting from these improvements has the potential to significantly increase Java developer productivity and to open minds to new possibilities.
+The synergy resulting from these improvements has the potential to significantly increase Java developer productivity and to open minds to new possibilities.

 # The API